KomisarzPrOG/Minecart-Tweaks/README.md

   * Increase lit Furnace Minecarts speed to 32m/s (4x faster, configurable)
   * Increase Furnace Minecarts burn time to 72000 ticks (2x longer, configurable)
   * Furnace Minecarts load chunks when burning (configurable)
+  * Allows Furnace Minecarts to burn any item that can be fuel in typical furnace (configurable)